7 underrated places to live outside of the Randstad

 You can get to Amsterdam within two hours, and a train departs at least every half hour in that direction.

-So, if you need to commute or you just want to check out the rest of the country, rest assured that doing so via public transport will be no problem.
+So, if you need to commute or simply want to explore the rest of the country, rest assured that traveling via public transport will be no problem.

 photograph-of-the-countryside-in-groningen-with-a-windmill-in-the-background